JohnTelford/GPT/docs/References/iterative_development/dev_stack.md

 - Developers [commit](git.md#commit) their changes to the central website repository

-- Developers request a GitHub  to merge their repository with the central project repository.
+- Developers request a GitHub [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) to merge their repository with the central project repository.

-- *Pull requests* approved by the project gatekeeper are incorporated into the central repository
+- **Pull requests** approved by the project gatekeeper are incorporated into the central repository

 - Developers use *pull* to update their local repositories.